 Yes Part- ially No Your Comments/ Action to be taken exercise in physical education?
 3.7 Do you provide access to computer technology appropriate for students with disabilities?
-Y Colwyn support our Technology Team support with this, current students do not need any variations with regard to technology currently.
+Y Our IT Team support with this, current students do not need any variations with regard to technology currently.
+Students with SEN have access to Chromebooks daily.
 3.8 Do you provide equipment for students who need alternative methods of recording, e.g. lap top, dictaphone, brailler.
 Y Laptops and Chromebooks are available for those who need them.
-3.9 Does the Academy have regard to: The National Curriculum 2000 statement on inclusion The QCA general and subject guidelines on planning, teaching and assessing the curriculum for students with learning disabilities Supporting the Target Setting Process (March 2001) DfE/QCA Y Lesson planning incorporates these. raining ı 4.1 Do all staff in the Academy have the necessary skills and confidence in differentiating the curriculum?
+3.9 Does the Academy have regard to: The National Curriculum 2000 statement on inclusion The QCA general and subject guidelines on planning, teaching and assessing the curriculum for students with learning disabilities Supporting the Target Setting Process (March 2001) DfE/QCA Y Lesson planning incorporates these.
+4. Tr aining 4.1 Do all staff in the Academy have the necessary skills and confidence in differentiating the curriculum?
 Y Regular CPD opportunities are provided to ensure staff are up to date.
-4.2 Have staff received disability awareness training? Υ As above.
+4.2 Have staff received disability awareness training?
+Y As above.
 4.3 Have learning Support Assistants received specific training to enable them to support students with SEN/disabilities?
 Y As above.
-4.4 Does the Academy use the National Standards for Special Education Needs Coordinators to audit the SENDCO's training needs? Υ The SENDCO accreditation is due to be completed by 2019. xtra-Curricular Activities T T 1 Ta acc 5.1 Are Academy visits, including overseas visits, made accessible to all students irrespective of attainment or impairment?
+4.4 Does the Academy use the National Standards for Special Education Needs Coordinators to audit the SENDCO's training needs?
+Y The SENDCO accreditation is due to be completed by 2019. tra-Curricular Activities T 1 5.1 Are Academy visits, including overseas visits, made accessible to all students irrespective of attainment or impairment?
 Y See Off-site visits policy.

 Yes Part- ially No Your Comments/ Action to be taken 5.2 Are all students able to take part in after hours activities run by the Academy?
-N We do not provide after hours care at the moment.
-Our longer day means all students engage with extracurricular activities as part of the school's timetable.
-6. Use e of External Support 6.1 Does the Academy make full use of support services, including (as appropriate) Education Psychology Service Pre School Teachers/ Counsellors SEN Support Team (including PD & ASD specialists) Sensory Consortium Service Special Schools Consultancy Service Behaviour Support Service Behaviour Support Service Traveller Education Equality Services Liaison Teacher for Children in Public Care Home Education Service Y The Academy is currently working with the following services: Education Psychology Service SEN Support Team (including PD & ASD specialists) Sensory Service Virtual school Hounslow Youth Counselling Speech and Language Therapist through the London Clinic Social workers Educational Welfare Team
+Y Our longer day means all students engage with extracurricular activities as part of the school's timetable and through after school activities and our Being Bold offer we offer a range of activities that are available to all.
+6. Us e of External Support 6.1 Does the Academy make full use of support services, including (as appropriate) Education Psychology Service Pre School Teachers/ Counsellors SEN Support Team (including PD & ASD specialists) Sensory Consortium Service Special Schools Consultancy Service Behaviour Support Service Student Referral Units Child & Adolescent Mental Health Service Traveller Education Equality Services Liaison Teacher for Children in Public Care Home Education Service Y The Academy is currently working with the following services: Education Psychology Service • SEN Support Team (including PD & ASD specialists) • Sensory Service • Virtual school • Hounslow Youth Counselling • Speech and Language Therapist through the London Clinic • Social workers • Educational Welfare Team